ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Lowering Your Cholesterol

-Oats are high in soluble fiber, which can help lower your cholesterol levels.
+Oats are high in soluble fibre, which can help lower your cholesterol levels.
 Soluble fiber binds to cholesterol in your intestines and prevents it from being absorbed into your bloodstream.
 This means that your body excretes the cholesterol instead of storing it in your arteries.
 According to Harvard T.H.
 Chan School of Public Health, eating just one and a half cups of cooked oatmeal a day can lower your cholesterol levels by up to 5 percent.

 Regulating Blood Sugar